Manel3/usbpower/README.md

 ## FACTS
-In USB messages are send via MessagePipes to Endpoints
+- In USB messages are send via MessagePipes to Endpoints

-Default Control Pipe to Endpoint Zero is owned and managed by USBD (USB Driver)
+- Default Control Pipe to Endpoint Zero is owned and managed by USBD (USB Driver)

-We need USB Control Transfer to check and use power per port
+- We need USB Control Transfer to check and use power per port

-User space application calls IOCTLs to comunicate with Device Driver (or Device Driver Filter).
+- User space application calls IOCTLs to comunicate with Device Driver (or Device Driver Filter).

-There are no IOCTLs to send USB Control Transfer from user space (application)
+- There are no IOCTLs to send USB Control Transfer from user space (application)

-  The most similar are IRP_MJ_DEVICE_CONTROL:
+- The most similar are IRP_MJ_DEVICE_CONTROL:

-    IOCTL_WRITE_REGISTERS, IOCTL_READ_REGISTERS, IOCTL_SEND_USB_REQUEST: all of them for imaging devices
+  + IOCTL_WRITE_REGISTERS, IOCTL_READ_REGISTERS, IOCTL_SEND_USB_REQUEST: all of them for imaging devices

-    IOCTL_USB_USER_REQUEST - USBUSER_PASS_THRU: in disuse and it looks like only allowed to admin users
+  + IOCTL_USB_USER_REQUEST - USBUSER_PASS_THRU: in disuse and it looks like only allowed to admin users

-There is a IOCTL to send USB packets but it can be used only from kernel mode (driver) it is IOCTL_INTERNAL_USB_SUBMIT_URB
+- There is a IOCTL to send USB packets but it can be used only from kernel mode (driver) it is IOCTL_INTERNAL_USB_SUBMIT_URB

+## INFO drivers
+- Getting Started Writing Windows Drivers: https://www.osr.com/getting-started-writing-windows-drivers/
+- Writing WDF Drivers I: Core Concepts Lab Material: https://github.com/OSRDrivers/WDF-I
+- Best Practices for Windows Driver Developers, in: http://insider.osr.com/2017/ntinsider_2017_01.pdf

 ## INFO WDM (Windows Driver Model?):